 In my new home, I have a variety of animal life that passes by.
 I’ve made it a point of stopping whatever I’m doing when I hear or spot a candidate from my window.
 I watch the free performance nature provides which puts my mind in a positive place.

 That exercise can be done with all types of external stimuli found everywhere.
 For example, have you ever really looked at a flower growing outside?
 Don’t just glance at it; approach it and stare deeply at its structure.
 Notice each petal; notice the stamen and pistil in the center.
 Assess the color as it varies in shade from one part of the flower to another.
 Smell it.
 Does it have a strong scent, a mild scent, no scent?
 While you are doing this, your mind is focused totally on the flower.

 It seems like a constant struggle to take control of our thought patterns.
 However, like learning any new skill, it becomes a bit easier each time you are successful.
 The aggregate of many successful experiences makes you more proficient at the task.
 Keep at it and see if the outcome leads to more contentment in your life.
 If not, you can always go back to wallowing in the turmoil your mind creates.

 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: email@example.com.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.

-Photo credit: feserc via VisualHunt / CC BY
+Photo credit (modified by user): feserc via VisualHunt / CC BY